an-OK-squirrel/cfoppler/README.md

-# cubesolver
+# cfoppler
-3x3 Rubik's cube solver!
+3x3 Rubik's cube example solver with CFOP!
 Not that much yet though.